Noaaan/MythicWiki/docs/en/faq.md

 ## Forge?

 No. The reason is simple - I do not have the time to do so.
-I would much rather actually finish Mythic Metals and get it out of beta before considering porting it to an entirely different loader
+I would much rather actually finish Mythic Metals and get it out of beta before considering porting it to an entirely different loader.

 ## Froge???